Home equity loans vs. Purchase mortgage loans

 - Home Insurance: Insurance to protect the homeowner’s new home from unexpected expenses.

-If you want to see what the total monthly payments will be for a mortgage loan, enter your home price and budget available for a down payment in our mortgage payment calculator.
+If you want to see what the total monthly payments will be for a mortgage loan, enter your home price and budget available for a down payment in the mortgage payment calculator from Discover Home Loans.

 If you’re in the market for a home, it’s a good idea to get pre-approved for a mortgage.
 With a pre-approval, you can find out the maximum purchase price you can afford and show sellers you’re serious about buying.
 If you do go through the pre-approval process, you can expect a lender to check your credit report, debt-to-income ratio, and other parts of your financial profile to qualify you for a loan amount.